Vancomycin is a bactericidal antibiotic that inhibits cell wall synthesis.

 However, many strains of enterococci and some strains of S. aureus are resistant.

-Vancomycin is a drug of choice for serious infection and endocarditis caused by the following (except for vancomycin-resistant strains):
+Vancomycin is often used for serious infection and endocarditis caused by the following (except for vancomycin-resistant strains):

 Methicillin-resistant S. aureus